本文

 Stay prepared for the event of an emergency evacuation: put the minimum amount of things you will need in a backpack and place it somewhere you can get to immediately.

-Under the present COVID-19 pandemic, be sure to include masks, disinfectants, sanitizing wet wipes, and a thermometer if possible.
+In order to prevent the spread of infectious diseases, bring masks, disinfectants, sanitizing wet wipes, and a thermometer with you if possible.

 For more information on your emergency supply kits and everyday household stockpiles, please see here.